Flowdalic/xeps/draft-ietf-kitten-sasl-ht/draft-ietf-kitten-sasl-ht-01-SNAPSHOT.md

 It is **REQUIRED** that the application-protocol-specific extension provides a mechanism to request a SASL-HT token in the form of a Unicode string.
 The returned token **MUST** have been newly generated by a cryptographically secure random number generator, and it MUST contain at least 128 bits of entropy.

-It is **RECOMMENDED** that the protocol allows the requestor to signal the name of the SASL mechanism that he intends to use with the token.
+It is **RECOMMENDED** that the protocol allows the requestor to signal the name of the SASL mechanism that the requestor intends to use with the token.
 If a token is used with a mechanism different from the one signaled upon requesting the token, then the authentication **MUST** fail.
 This requirement allows pinning the token to a SASL mechanism, which increases the security because it makes it impossible for an attacker to downgrade the SASL mechanism.